sylvestrerd/jeedom-plugin-dahuavto/docs/en_US/index.md

 ## Plugin setup

-Remember to start the daemon in the plugin configuration page.
+In the plugin configuration page:
+- Enable the plugin
+- Install the dependencies (if needed)
+- Start the daemon

 ## Adding a device